 |Risk in NBN pathogenic |

 |Female breast||12%||Up to 30%|

-Genetic testing for mutations in NBN are currently available, but there are a few different ways to approach testing:
+Genetic testing for pathogenic variants in NBN are currently available, but there are a few different ways to approach testing:

-Women who carry a mutation in the NBN gene should consider annual mammography and breast MRI starting at the age of 40, or 5-10 years before the earliest age of diagnosis of breast cancer in the family.
+Women who carry a pathogenic variant in the NBN gene should consider annual mammography and breast MRI starting at the age of 40, or 5-10 years before the earliest age of diagnosis of breast cancer in the family.

-Men who have inherited an NBN mutation may be at a slightly increased risk for prostate cancer, but there is not enough data to say for certain what the level of risk is, and there are no current recommendations for increased prostate cancer screening different from that of the general population.
+Men who have inherited a NBN pathogenic variant may be at a slightly increased risk for prostate cancer, but there is not enough data to say for certain what the level of risk is, and there are no current recommendations for increased prostate cancer screening different from that of the general population.
 Further research about the NBN gene is expected to be available in the coming years, so recommendations may evolve.

-If someone inherits copies of the NBN gene that both have mutations in them (one from each parent), this can lead to a condition called Nijemegan Breakage Syndrome (NBS).
+If someone inherits copies of the NBN gene that both have pathogenic variants in them (one from each parent), this can lead to a condition called Nijemegan Breakage Syndrome (NBS).
 NBS is a very rare autosomal recessive condition involving a variety of developmental abnormalities including microcephaly (small head size), immune deficiency, and an increased risk leukemia or lymphoma.
-When an individual and her/his partner both carry an NBN mutation, their chance to have a child affected with NBS is 25%.
+When an individual and her/his partner both carry an NBN pathogenic variant, their chance to have a child affected with NBS is 25%.
 For family planning purposes, genetic counseling regarding NBS may be considered for individuals of reproductive age in at-risk families.